 We sit down to enjoy a sandwich and a much deserved break.
 I looked over a noticed Sheli jumped in the box and dug at the bottom, circled a few times and then snuggled down for a nap.
 I grabbed my camera and clicked off 4 photos, but only one turned out.
 It’s cute though.

-Sheli in the box reminded me of a post my blogging buddy Barbara made about animals called “If it Fits, I Sit” it’s such a cheerful collection of animals sitting/laying in the oddest containers and places.
-If you want a nice smile got and check it out.
-She has a video that full of giggles.
+Sheli in the box reminded me of a post my blogging buddy Barbara made about animals called “If it Fits, I Sit” it was such a cheerful collection of animals sitting/laying in the oddest containers and places.

 On the bright side, We were blessed with a gorgeous weekend.
 The blue sky was filled with clouds and contrails and sometimes nothing at all.
 The temps were really nice and allowed us to spend more time outside than normal.
 The 4th we sat out and watched fireworks from the surrounding neighborhoods.
 Oddly there was a chill in the air and we had to wear our heavy jackets.
 I don’t think I remember a night so cold in July before.
 It was an enjoyable evening just the same.